yogesh-turing/Meta-CodeBench-APP/prompt1.md

     }

     try {

-        // TODO: Complete the function
-        // Load the HTML content into the Selenium WebDriver
+        // TODO: Implement the function to load the HTML content into the Selenium WebDriver
-        // Fill all form fields based on formValues
-        // - text inputs by id
-        // - select dropdown by id
-        // - radio buttons by name
-        // - checkboxes by name

-        // - Submit the form by clicking the button[type="submit"]

-        // - Wait until the response appears in the #status paragraph
-        // - Parse the textContent, extract JSON and return it
+        return json;

     } catch (error) {
         console.error("An error occurred:", error);